 The Bodleian Libraries runs workshops on the new version of RefWorks only but will continue to provide support for those using Legacy RefWorks.

 If you are entirely new to RefWorks, we recommend that you use ProQuest RefWorks (which is the new version of RefWorks).
 Find out more about ProQuest RefWorks:

-If you are using Legacy RefWorks and are interested in using the new version of RefWorks, please be aware that it is currently not possible to edit documents in New RefWorks if they have previously been used with Legacy RefWorks.
-For this reason we strongly recommend that existing RefWorks users at Oxford University delay moving to the new version of RefWorks until any documents you are working on are complete.
+If you are using Legacy RefWorks and are interested in using the new version of RefWorks, please be aware that it is currently not possible to edit documents in new RefWorks if they have previously been used in Legacy RefWorks.
+We strongly recommend that those using Legacy RefWorks at Oxford University delay moving to the new version of RefWorks until any documents you are working on are complete.
 Find out more about Legacy RefWorks and migrating to ProQuest RefWorks:

 Share folders of references with colleagues.

 RefWorks users will be able to directly export references from the shared folder into their account.

 A RefWorks account is not required to access a RefWorks shared folder.